Assemblies are a great way to keep in touch with what is going on in the school and your child’s classroom.

 Sharing assembly is every Friday from 9:10 to 9:40 where classes and school groups take turns to share with the school.
 We also have class certificates and gold awards to present.

 We start the week off with a Values assembly on Monday’s from 9:10 to 9:40 where we participate in whole school, whanau and small group activities.
+Most of these Monday assemblies revolve around the Zones of Regulation programme.
 Parents are invited to both of these assemblies.

 Lucky Gold Award winners